-Do you know what does a financial advisor do, how much is their salary, and how to become a financial advisor or financial planner?
+Do you know what financial advisors do, how much their salary is, and how to become a financial advisor or financial planner?

-As I mention earlier, a financial advisor shoulders tremendous responsibilities.
-That’s because they play different roles, that suit the needs of any client.
+As I mentioned earlier, a financial advisor shoulders tremendous responsibilities.
+That’s because they play different roles that suit the needs of any client.

-- A successful financial advisor also guides people on how to go about achieving short, mid and long-term financial goals such as home mortgage, higher education plans for children and retirement plans, health plans and different kinds of investments.
+- A successful financial advisor also guides people on achieving short, mid, and long-term financial goals such as a home mortgage, higher education plans for children and retirement plans, health plans, and different kinds of investments.

-- A superb financial advisor also provides details on how political, economic and other external scenarios can affect a person’s money in future.
+- A superb financial advisor also provides details on how political, economic, and other external scenarios can affect a person’s money in the future.

 - Successful and certified financial advisors help draw a tailored savings and investment roadmap for their clients and help them achieve its objectives.

 - And finally, financial advisors manage their client’s savings and investment portfolios, manage taxes and provide advice whenever it’s necessary to take any action.

 Given these roles and responsibilities, you can clearly understand why working as a financial advisor is respectable and lucrative.
 And it’s not very difficult to become a financial advisor too.

 Though it’s not difficult to become a financial advisor in America, there’re certain educational qualifications, personal skills and experience that matter.
 Here’re the things you’ll need to take to become a certified financial planner.

 A graduation degree in any stream is the first and foremost requirement if you wish to become a successful financial advisor.
 However, it’s not necessary to hold a Master of Business Administration (MBA) or financial degree to become a financial advisor, though the skills these qualifications impart are very useful.
 You could be a graduate of any stream from any recognized university.